dl-n-lb/fftify/README.md

 (--frequency, -f: frequency of the wave in Hz) (--samples, -s: number of samples to generate)
 (--cos, -c: produce a cosine wave instead of a sine wave)

+# comp (comp.c)
+like sine but adds to existing signal coming from a file specified with input